CraigFoote/ca.footeware.javagi.journal/README.md

 1. `flatpak-builder --repo=repo --force-clean build-dir ca.footeware.javagi.journal.yml`
 2. `flatpak build-bundle repo ca.footeware.javagi.journal.flatpak ca.footeware.javagi.journal`

 The last command took over 2 minutes on my laptop (!)
 With no progress or debug information but it did eventually return.
 The build result is a 265MB flatpak file.
-I guess the bundles JRE and dependent jars add up 🧐.
+I guess the bundled JRE and dependent jars add up 🧐.

-This creates a subfolder of *target/app* called *build-dir* with build resources but you'll find the **ca.footeware.javagi.journal.flatpak** in the *target/app* folder*.
+This creates a subfolder of *target/app* called *build-dir* with build resources but you'll find the **ca.footeware.javagi.journal.flatpak** in the *target/app* folder.
 Double-click it to open and install in GNOME Software.

 ## Debugging